Table of Contents

 B. Minor Resident Cards

 Children under the age of 14 may obtain a library card with the permission of a parent or guardian, as indicated by the presentation of an application signed by a parent or guardian.
-Patron must be present when applying for a library card.
 It is required that the parent or guardian who is accepting responsibility for a minor’s library card be in good standing with the library themselves.
 Patrons who are barred or who have library accounts that are suspended may not sign for a minor resident card until their own library account is resolved.

 Issuance of a card under the provisions of this section entitles the signing parent or guardian the privilege of using their minor child’s card on the same basis as the minor.* This privilege expires when the child reaches age 18.
 During the application process, a message will be placed on the minor child’s record indicating that the authorizing parent or guardian may use the card and have access to the account.